Chocolate Coffee Creamer Recipe

 Make it your own

-• Swap out the dairy with fermented almond milk, coconut milk, or oat milk for a plant-based option that still tastes just as indulgent.
+• Swap out the dairy with almond milk, coconut milk, or oat milk for a plant-based option that still tastes just as indulgent.

 • Switch out the sweetener with maple syrup or date syrup for a different twist, that changes the flavor profile, while still keeping it naturally sweet.